bhoxha21/SE_Project_Phase1_Brus_Hoxha/README.md

 ## Test Coverage:
 Achieving high test coverage is essential to ensure thorough testing of the software.
 It helps in identifying areas of the codebase that are not adequately tested, allowing us to improve the overall quality and reliability of the software.

-With these steps, we ensure that our software components are thoroughly tested, ensuring their reliability and correctness in the project.
+With these steps, I ensured that the software components are thoroughly tested, ensuring their reliability and correctness in the project.